-All coaches (team head coaches and assistant coaches) must complete the OSA designated coaching courses according to the age of their team.
-Under OSA guidelines, the coach certification requirements for female and male teams are now the same.
-The following chart is based on the Ontario Soccer Mandatory Coaching Certification Requirements for 2017.
+All coaches (team head coaches and assistant coaches) must complete the Ontario Soccer designated coaching courses according to the age of their team.
+The following chart is based on Ontario Soccer Coach Certification Requirements (see Procedure 3.0).

-Coaching Courses (clinics) for FUNdamentals, Learn to Train and Soccer For Life certification are offered by the OSA through various host clubs, usually between January and April each year.
-You can search for available courses and register at the OSA Coach Centre website.
-If you are a new coach or are moving up to a new LTPD stage, then you will want to sign up for the appropriate courses.
+Coaching Courses (clinics) for FUNdamentals, Learn to Train and Soccer For Life certification are offered by Ontario Soccer through various host clubs, usually between January and April each year.
+You can search for available courses and register on the Coach Centre website.
+If you are a new coach or are moving up to a new LTPD stage, then you must complete the appropriate courses.

-Make Ethical Decisions (MED) is an additional NCCP (National Coaching Certification Program) course that is required for all coaches who take LTPD Coaching Courses.
-Courses can be taken in any sequence.
+Make Ethical Decisions (MED) is an additional NCCP (National Coaching Certification Program) course that is required for all coaches.
 By successfully completing the MED workshop you will be fully equipped to handle virtually any ethical situation with confidence and surety.
-Click here for a list of upcoming MED courses.
+Click here for a list of upcoming MED courses, including on-line courses.